bitcoin/bitcoin/test/functional/README.md

   `set_test_params()`, `add_options()` and `setup_xxxx()` methods at the top of
   the subclass, then locally-defined helper methods, then the `run_test()` method.
 - Use `'{}'.format(x)` for string formatting, not `'%s' % x`.
+- In Python, single and double quotes can be used interchangeably; use single quotes for strings that functionality depends on (for example, `self.restart_node(0, ['-nowallet'])`) and double quotes for informational strings, such as logging.

 #### Naming guidelines